Translate

 Predestination in Romans 8:29 unfolds what is meant by "the purpose of God" in Romans 8:29.
 Notice how Paul emphasizes God's Sovereignty operating in the believer's life.
 God "causes" all things.
 Christ is the pattern and end goal of the believer's salvation in God's work of predestination.
 God is the Orchestrator of human affairs.
 Even when mankind sins, God can still use the foolish decisions of sinful men to achieve His ultimate purpose.

-Were it not for the Ultimate purpose of God at the end of Romans 8:28, and the assurances of foreknowledge and predestination in Romans 8:29, the entirety of life and salvation as we know it would fall to the ground.
+Were it not for the Ultimate purpose of God at the end of Romans 8:28 and the assurances of foreknowledge and predestination in Romans 8:29, the entirety of life and salvation as we know it would fall to the ground.
 God is for the Christian, as stated plainly in Romans 8:31.
 This speaks of the goal God has established for you dear Christian to glorify Him and enjoy Him forever.

 Gracious Call Of The Spirit - Romans 8:30

-So when it comes to the blessed assurances of salvation in Romans 8:28-31, we've noted God's pre-eternal love (i.e foreknowledge) and God's purposes in Christ (i.e predestination).
+So, when it comes to the blessed assurances of salvation in Romans 8:28-31, we've noted God's pre-eternal love (i.e foreknowledge) and God's purposes in Christ (i.e predestination).
 But now what of that third assurance: The gracious call of the Spirit?
 This third link of the "golden chain of salvation" brings us from eternity past into this present world and the specific lives of individual sinners.
 The Holy Spirit comes to people in their sins and calls them to leave their love affair with unbelief and trust in Jesus Christ for their salvation (John 16:8-12).

-The great author of the past, A.W Tozer, notes what takes place the moment the Spirit calls the sinner to salvation:
+A great author of the past, A.W Tozer, notes what takes place the moment the Spirit calls the sinner to salvation:

 "The moment the Spirit has quickened us to life in regeneration our whole being sense its kinship to God and leaps us in joyous recognition.
 That is the heavenly birth without which we cannot see the Kingdom of God."

-When it comes to the Spirit's working in the human heart of calling the sinner to salvation, perhaps no clearer text can be found than 2 Corinthians 4:6 "For God, who said, “Light shall shine out of darkness,” is the One who has shone in our hearts to give the Light of the knowledge of the glory of God in the face of Christ."
 The Spirit was sent forth from heaven by the Father in the name of His Son, following the Son's ascension.
 Why?
 To call forth sinners, all who have ears to hear, to respond.
 The calling of the Spirit in Romans 8:29 assumes there to be hearts for Him to open.
 Unless those human hearts are exposed to the light of His grace, there will be no blooms to reach up to God and to receive His well-meant offer of salvation.

 Closing thoughts for today

-So far we have considered three blessed assurances of Christian salvation as found in Romans 8:28-29 - foreknowledge (i.e God's pre-eternal love); predestination (i.e God's purposes in Christ) and calling (i.e The gracious call of the Spirit).
+So far, we have considered three blessed assurances of Christian salvation as found in Romans 8:28-29 - foreknowledge (i.e God's pre-eternal love); predestination (i.e God's purposes in Christ) and calling (i.e The gracious call of the Spirit).
 I want to close out with this quote from a commentary on the Baptist Faith and Message that is edited by Charles S. Kelly Jr., Richard Land and R. Albert Mohler Jr:

 "Throughout the history of the church, Christians have struggled to find the best way to reconcile God's Sovereignty and humanity's free will.
 Although Baptists have included believers who hold different understandings of how these truths are to be affirmed, we stand together on the great truth that God alone saved sinners.
 We are united in affirming both divine sovereignty and human responsibility.
 This is our common faith."